usds/case-issue-api/docs/README.md

 1. Using the command line

-     SPRING_PROFILES_ACTIVE=dev ./gradlew bootRun
+    ```bash
+    docker-compose build
+    docker-compose up
+    ```

-1. Using Spring Tool Suite (Eclipse)
+2. Using Spring Tool Suite (Eclipse)
-   * Run as: Spring Boot Application
+   - Run as: Spring Boot Application
-   * Edit the Run Configuration to set the profile to `dev`
+   - Edit the Run Configuration to set the profile to `dev`

 ## Configuring the application